specialistgeneralist/DIMESim/README.md

 >> IN = read_constant_runfile('constant_runfile.txt');
 >> res = runModel(IN);
 ```
 this should not take more than 1s.
-The output `res` is a structure containing the model output.
+The output `res` is a structure variable containing the model output.
 If you made no changes to the `constant_runfile.txt`, then you will have run the model with n=100 agents (rows) and 1000 timesteps (cols):
 ```matlab
 >> res
 res =